hepnos/HEPnOS/docs/source/optimizations.rst

 execute them.
 Hence the batches issued by the AsyncEngine may be smaller than the maximum batch size of the WritBatch object.

-When used with a Prefetcher, the Prefetcher will not long prefetch batches of objects, it will do so asynchronously using the AsyncEngine's threads.
+When used with a Prefetcher, the Prefetcher will prefetch asynchronously using the AsyncEngine's threads.